- My LS

 Support staff who need to self-isolate

-- Staff members who are advised to stay at home under existing government guidance to stop infection spreading should not physically come to work.
-This includes staff who have symptoms of COVID-19, those who live in a household or are in a support bubble with someone who has symptoms, and those who are advised to self-isolate as part of the government's test and trace service
+- This includes staff who have symptoms of COVID-19, those who live in a household or are in a support bubble with someone who has symptoms, and those who are advised to self-isolate as part of the government's test and trace service

 - Your organisation should enable workers to work from home while self-isolating if appropriate